- Apply nowThe program starts once a year

 You work on these projects together with classmates, lecturers, researchers and Automotive related companies.

 Your 4th and final year of your Automotive Engineering degree.
 First, choose your minor.
-This is a semester course where you to study a topic in a related field.
+This is a semester-long course where you to study a topic in a related field.
 Or focus in greater detail on an automotive subject of your choice.
 Next, choose your graduation assignment.
 This is where you research an issue for a company or organization.

 HAN offers excellent minors for Automotive Engineering students.
 Why not sign up for Light Weight, Vehicle Electronics and Control, Internal Combustion Engines, Power Train, or Advanced Mobility?
 Or what about expanding your experiences even further?
 You could study at another university or even go abroad.
 Planning on continuing with HAN’s Master in Engineering Systems?
 Then a bridging program (pre-master) is the best choice for your minor.

 Your final challenge in Automotive Engineering: the graduation assignment.
 Your topic?
-That depends on your specialization you choose earlier.
+That depends on your specialization you chose earlier.
 The assignment is to research an issue for a company or organization.
 That could be any international automobile company.
 Like BMW, Delphi, Volvo, DAF or Aston Martin.

 Bachelor of Science in Automotive Engineering